 61. The case study

-Real-world examples keep readers engaged by showing them how the content in question might apply to them.
-Concrete, well-told stories make it easier for leads to relate to the insights you’re offering and lends credence to your opinions.
+Real-world examples keep readers engaged by showing how the content applies to them.
+Concrete, well-told stories make it easier for leads to relate to the insights you’re offering and lend credence to your opinions.

 62. The calculator or test